bitvavo/terraform-spacelift-example/README.md

-# Terraform Local File Example Module
+# Terraform Spacelift Example Module

 This repository provides a simple Terraform module that creates local files without requiring any external authentication or services.